Implicit relaxed all Mach number schemes for gases and compressible materials: Construction of the implicit Jin-Xin relaxation scheme

 is given by

 Thereby $\alpha_{jl}, \beta_l, ~j =1, \dots s, l = 1, \dots j$ denote the weights in the quadrature rule for the stages and final update respectively and $c_j$ the corresponding nodes in the considered time interval.
-For stiffly accurate DIRK schemes the weights $\beta_l$ coincide with the weights $\alpha_{jl}$ of the last stage. } { Applying this formalism with $s$ stages on the homogeneous part of \eqref{Sys:Relaxation_1D} leads to the following time semi-discrete scheme for $j = 1, \dots, s$ given by
+For stiffly accurate DIRK schemes the weights $\beta_l$ coincide with the weights $\alpha_{jl}$ of the last stage.
+Applying this formalism with $s$ stages on the homogeneous part of \eqref{Sys:Relaxation_1D} leads to the following time semi-discrete scheme for $j = 1, \dots, s$ given by

-} Each stage in \eqref{eq:Hom_relax_impl_stages} forms a pairwise coupled linear system consisting of $2k$ variables that have to be solved implicitly.
+Each stage in \eqref{eq:Hom_relax_impl_stages} forms a pairwise coupled linear system consisting of $2k$ variables that have to be solved implicitly.
 We remark that $\bm A$ is a diagonal matrix with constant entries meaning the characteristics are frozen during one time step $(t^n,t^{n+1})$.
-To eliminate the relaxation variables $\vv$, we insert $\vv^{(j)}$ given by {the second equation of \eqref{eq:Hom_relax_impl_stages}} into the {first equation of \eqref{eq:Hom_relax_impl_stages}} and solve for $\ppsi^{(j)}$ only.
-The time semi-discrete scheme for the state variables $\ppsi^{(j)}$ is then given as follows { At each stage, the relaxation source term is solved by using \eqref{eq:Stiff_relax_impl} leading to
+To eliminate the relaxation variables $\vv$, we insert $\vv^{(j)}$ given by the second equation of \eqref{eq:Hom_relax_impl_stages} into the first equation of \eqref{eq:Hom_relax_impl_stages} and solve for $\ppsi^{(j)}$ only.
+The time semi-discrete scheme for the state variables $\ppsi^{(j)}$ is then given as follows